orphic-technologies/Web-Server/README.md

-# Live Web Preview Extension for Visual Studio Code
+# Web Preview Extension for Visual Studio Code

-A simple extension that allows you to see a live preview on side panel as well as in browser of your code as you type it, directly within Visual Studio Code.
+A simple extension that allows you to see a live preview on side panel as well as in browser of your code as you type it, directly within Visual Studio Code and allows users to see a live preview of their code as they type it, directly within the code editor.
+This allows for faster and more efficient coding, as users can see the changes to their code in real time without having to manually refresh the preview.
+The extension can be easily installed and configured, and is a useful tool for any developer using Visual Studio Code.

 ## Installation